In an exciting change for AdWords advertisers, Google has updated its ad retargeting capabilities to target users across their devices.

 2. Assisting Devices

-You’ll see how often assisting devices are involved in the customer’s purchase path as well as what type of devices were involved, such as smartphone, tablet or desktop devices.
+You’ll see how often assisting devices are involved in the customer’s purchase path as well as what type of devices were involved, such as smartphones, tablets or desktop devices.

 3. Device Paths